Farmer-to-Farmer Communication about Conservation Podcast Mini-Series

 In this last episode of our Farmer-to-Farmer Communication about Conservation podcast mini-series, Tom shares how he leans on what he has learned from 18 years as a wrestling coach when talking with other farmers about conservation practices.

-This podcast was originally produced as part of a pilot training program for farmers called Conservation Farmer Network.
+This podcast was produced as part of a curriculum for farmers called Skills for Building Farmer Networks for Conservation.

 Check out the other episodes in the Farmer-to-Farmer Communication about Conservation podcast mini-series: